mjosborne1/loinc-sct-map/README.md

    Put the concept ids from the expansion into a pandas dataframe with the display

-2. Iterate through the pandas data
+2. Iterate through the pandas data.

    Use this GET request on terminology server endpoint to get all properties for each observable entity concept `{{url}}/CodeSystem/$lookup?version=http://snomed.info/sct/11010000107/version/20250921&code=168331010000106&property=*&system=http://snomed.info/sct`